yulongkelly/hackthon-verify-bot/README.md

-# technova-discord-bot
+# hackathon-verify-bot
-## Backgroud
+## Background
-This discord bot can be used for hackthon mentor and hacker verification
+This discord bot can be used for hackathon mentor and hacker verification

 ## Tech Stack
 Used Google sheet as a lightweight database